Personal Website of Levi Neuwirth

 • I quite like functional programming, and enjoy writing functional code in general, but I also acknowledge that it is not well-suited for all tasks.

-• Similarly, I somewhat dislike writing pure object-oriented code (thinking Java style here), which feels bloated, but I also acknowledge that it is very well-suited for some tasks.
+• Similarly, I somewhat dislike writing pure object-oriented code (thinking Java style here.It feels like a grotesque amount of boilerplate is often required, but I also acknowledge that it is very well-suited for some tasks.
+(And, under the hood, implemented nearly identically to functional "paradigm" features.)

-• I appreciate languages like Go, Python, and Rust allowing for usage of multiple paradigms.
+• I appreciate languages like Rust allowing for use of the best parts of OOP and FP.